 Students completing online testing for a Health Sciences program will have a total of 2h 40m to test.
 Each component of the test is individually timed, so you are bound by the time parameters above.
 Students who have only applied to Pre-Heath will test for 2 hours as they are not required to complete Biology and Chemistry if Pre-Health is the only program they have applied to.

 Students completing online math testing for admissions purposes will have 1 hour to complete their math admissions test.
 Calculators are not allowed to be used for any admissions test.
-Effective July 2020, students will no longer be required to complete a Math placement test to determine their Math placement for their first semester.
-All students who need a first semester math course will register for this course based on their admissions data or high school math marks.
+Effective July 2020, students will no longer be required to complete an English and/or math placement test to determine their English and math placement for their first semester.
+All students who need a first semester English and math courses will register for these course based on their admissions data or high school marks.

 Your module will be auto-submitted if your time runs out.

 - Need help?